 - Aircraft Technician

-As one of the most popular fields, there are an array of courses and training programs that one can choose from in order to build a career in Aviation.
-Here is a list of some of the popular job oriented Aviation courses that you must consider.
+As one of the most popular fields, there are an array of courses and training programs that one can choose from in order to build a career in Aviation after 12th.
+Here are the most popular bachelor’s courses to begin a career in Aviation after 12th:

 - Advanced Diploma in Airport and Airline Management